-There is no one right answer to this question, as it will all depend on your personal cloud syncing and cloud migration needs.
+There is no one right answer, as it will all depend on your personal cloud syncing and cloud migration needs.
 Do you need a one-way sync?
 Possibly a bi-directional sync (or two-way sync), or to manage a multi or hybrid-cloud environment?
 Do you want to sync more than two platforms for a synchronized cloud environment?
 Whatever your cloud migration needs may be, consider synchronizing your content using a hosted system or third-party tool.
 On the other hand, you could even try to create your very own DIY sync system.
 Either way, setting up a cloud sync system can create platform freedom among users.
 (Read how SkullCandy did it here)

 How do I transfer files between cloud storage services?

 This will also depend on your specific needs.
 For example, if you need to permanently rehome content from one cloud storage to another, like from Dropbox to OneDrive, you could consider a one-time cloud migration.
 Conversely, if you’re using an application that can synchronize your cloud services, you won’t have to — you can automate the transfer of files between cloud services.
-Files will be transferred in their most current state between cloud storage services automatically.
+So in other words, files will be transferred in their most current state between cloud storage services automatically.

 How do I sync cloud storage services with on-premises platforms?

-Hybrid content management is not uncommon among businesses today.
+Hybrid content management is more common than you may think among businesses today.
 It is popular with organizations that cannot migrate and/or consolidate files due to compliance or security mandates, or who cannot afford to abandon their legacy storage investments.
 Or even businesses who are unsure of putting all of their eggs into one cloud storage basket.
 Bi-directional or two-way sync ensures your on-premises content mirrors what is in your cloud storage platform.